 - how to put together a variety of immigration and citizenship applications

-Herzing students will also learn about the regulations that govern Immigration Representatives like Consultants and Lawyers, so they can better assist their colleagues.
+Herzing students also learn about the regulations that govern immigration representatives like consultants and lawyers, so they can better assist their colleagues.

-Q: What kinds of assignments will students do in class to prepare for a real work environment?
+Q: What kinds of assignments do students do in class to prepare for a real work environment?